gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 </p>
 ```

 Here, you can see the `StripeEvent#charge` and the `StripeEvent#user` methods we took the time to setup finally coming into play.
-Other than that, pretty self-explanatory.
+Other than that, pretty typical Rails mailer stuffs.

 ## Intermission 🎭